Search-based Software EngineeringCoordinator: Dr Brad Alexander

-- Deep Parameter Optimisation on Android Smartphones for Energy Minimisation - A Tale of Woe and a Proof-of-Concept, Mahmoud A. Bokhari, Bobby R. Bruce, Brad Alexander, and Markus Wagner, GI@GECCO 2017
+- Deep Parameter Optimisation on Android Smartphones for Energy Minimisation - A Tale of Woe and a Proof-of-Concept, Mahmoud A. Bokhari, Bobby R. Bruce, Brad Alexander, and Markus Wagner, PDF, GI@GECCO 2017

 - Validation of Internal Meters of Mobile Android Devices, Mahmoud A. Bokhari, Yuanzhong Xia, Bo Zhou, Brad Alexander, and Markus Wagner arXiv

 - Optimising Energy Consumption Heuristically on Android Mobile Phones, Mahmoud Bokhari and Markus Wagner, GI@GECCO 2016